How To Master The Harp Harmonic Technique On Acoustic Guitar

 To get the harmonic sound you will be using the index finger of your picking hand.
 We will start with the natural open string harmonics situated at the 12th fret, so you can give all your focus to the picking hand without having to fret anything for now.

-You only need to just touch the string.
-It is the lightest of light touches, anymore and the harmonic will sound suffocated at best.
+You only need to touch the string.
+It is the lightest of light touches, any more and the harmonic will sound suffocated.

-When performing this part of the harp harmonic technique be sure to:
+When performing this part of the harp harmonic technique focus on the following:

 Practice your harmonics by running them up and down the six strings of your guitar at the 12th fret.
 Be patient, it will take a little getting use to this technique: